couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 :::

 :::warning Pitfall
-Not using the `{ transactionContext: ctx }` option inside the `$transaction` function will conduce to unexpected results.
+The **`{ transactionContext: ctx }` option _must_ be passed as a parameter when inside of a `$transaction` function**.
+Not passing this context will lead to unexpected results, and operations will not function as a transaction.

-Keep a sharp eye on it.
+Keep a sharp eye on it!
 :::

 ### Rollback